R3D347HR4Y/iso639-langtable/README.md

-# This library allows you to get ISO 639-1 indexes from Language names in all languages as well as the list of languages in a giveng locale (with ISO 639-1 codes)
+# This library allows you to get ISO 639-1 indexes from Language names in all languages as well as the list of languages in a given locale (with ISO 639-1 codes)

 Yeah, this README sucks...